dbt-labs/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/connect-snowflake.md

 **Prerequisites:**
 - A Deployment or Development environment in a dbt Cloud project
 - The Duo authentication app
-- Admin access to Snowflake to configure MFA settings for the account
+- Admin access to Snowflake if MFA  settings have not already been applied to the account
-- Admin access to the environment in dbt Cloud for configuration
+- [Admin (write) access](/docs/cloud/manage-access/seats-and-users) to the environments in dbt Cloud

 dbt Cloud supports Snowflake's [multi-factor authentication (MFA)](https://docs.snowflake.com/en/user-guide/security-mfa) as another username and password option for increased login security.
 Snowflake's MFA support is powered by the Duo Security service.